mothership-ec/mothership-install/README.md

 ## System requirements

-To set up Mothership using the installer, you must have the following:
+To set up <a href="http://mothership.ec">Mothership</a> using the installer, you must have the following:

 + **PHP** 5.4.0 or higher
 	+ **PHP intl extention** (see <a href="http://php.net/manual/en/intl.setup.php">http://php.net/manual/en/intl.setup.php</a>)